cogment/cogment-doc/src/cogment/tutorial/5-human-player.md

 ]
 ```

-And then, at the end of the update loop, either end the trial if the target games count is reached or produce the observations as before.
+And then, at the end of the event loop, either end the trial if the target games count is reached or produce the observations as before.

 ```python
 if state["games_count"]>=environment_session.config.target_games_count: